Revised July 31, 2019

 Sun shelter for your tent during the day is a great idea as you will probably need some shuteye; you don’t want to find yourself trying to sleep in a hot tent.
 Suspending a silver tarp over your tent with a bit of an air gap between the tarp and the top of the tent works well.
 The silver tarp will still heat up, but by keeping a small gap between the tarp and the tent the temperature inside will be much cooler.

-With AHSP taking place in July, cool nights will be less of a problem than in other years.
-But it is still being held in the mountains.
+With AHSP taking place in early September, cool nights can occur.
+AHSP is being held in the mountains.
 On a clear dry night, it can get down to the 50s even in August (40s one year!).
 Better to bring the clothing and sleeping gear you MIGHT need, and hope to not use it.

 You will do a lot of walking.
 Bring good footwear, and spares if not waterproof.
 Even the heavy dew can soak through canvas shoes.